Published: January 10, 2020

 While stress isn't a mental health problem in itself, it often leads to depression, anxiety, self-harm and suicide.”
 This article, Is Stress The Silent Killer? has some valuable tips and resources on how to overcome stress and anxiety.

 Internationally-renowned celebrity therapist Marisa Peer states that “depression needn’t be a life sentence.”
-She has helped countless people heal depression and says “No one needs to suffer when there are highly effective solutions available.”
+She has helped countless people overcome depression and says “No one needs to suffer when there are highly effective solutions available.”
 This article explains more…

-The key to knowing How To Heal Depression is in understanding where an issue came from.
+The key to knowing How To Overcome Depression is in understanding where an issue came from.
 By treating the underlying cause, rather than just suppressing the presenting symptoms, it is possible to achieve long-term freedom from depression and other issues.

 In this article Top 5 Causes And How To Free Yourself From Depression, celebrity therapist Marisa Peer says “I’m often asked why celebrities get depressed when they appear to ‘have it all?